Find answers to commonly asked questions.

 Is there a fee to join our waitlist

-No there is no fee to join our waitlist we just ask you to keep us updated if you no longer need care so we can offer this spot to other families.
+No there is no fee to join our waitlist how ever we do have a once off $50 enrolment / administration fee that you will be charge upon enrolment.
+We do ask if you join our waitlist you keep us updated if you no longer need care so we can offer this spot to other families.

 What age group does Murdock Early Education School cater for?